digitalocean/api-v2/docs/overview.md

 ### Method Override

-When using a client that does not support all of the [methods](#methods), you can override by using a `POST` and setting the `X-Http-Method-Override` header to the desired methed.
-For instance, to do a `PATCH` request, do a `POST` with header `X-Http-Method-Override: PATCH`.
+When using a client that does not support all of the [methods](#methods), you can override by using a `POST` and setting the `Http-Method-Override` header to the desired methed.
+For instance, to do a `PATCH` request, do a `POST` with header `Http-Method-Override: PATCH`.

 ### Parameters

 Values that can be provided for an action are divided between optional and required values.
 The expected type for each value is specified.
-Parameters should be JSON encoded and passed in the request body, however, in many cases you can use regular query parameters or `application/x-www-form-urlencoded` or `multipart/form-data` parameters.
+Parameters should be JSON encoded and passed in the request body, however, in many cases you can use regular query parameters or form parameters.
 For example, these two requests are equivalent:

 ```
 $ curl -n -X PATCH https://api.digitalocean.com/v2/domains/$DOMAIN_ID/records/$DOMAIN_RECORD_ID \